se-edu/se-edu.github.io/README.md

 A tool for extracting code written by each team member of a team project. {[link to repo](../../../collate)}

 <img src="../../../collate/raw/master/docs/images/collate-overview.gif" >

+## Contributing Code
+We welcome code/content contributions and suggestions from students, instructors, and developers.

+* **Bug reports, Suggestions** : If you noticed bugs or have suggestions on how to improve, Post in our [main issue tracker](https://github.com/se-edu/main/issues) or in the issue tracker of the respective repo.
+* **Contributing** : Look for an issue to fix in the issue tracker of the repo you are interested in.
+  Issues marked `d.Contributors` are especially suitable for contributors.
+When submitting PRs, follow the process described [here](https://github.com/oss-generic/process).

 ## Contact
 To get in touch with us, post an issue [here](../../issues) or email us at `seer [at] comp.nus.edu.sg`